-If you previously applied for EIN and received your EIN for your business, but have since misplaced or lost it, please check and do following actions to locate the number:
+If you previously applied and received an Employer Identification Number (EIN) for your business, but have since misplaced it, try any or all of the following actions to locate the number:

-Find the computer-generated notice that was issued by the IRS when you applied for your EIN.
-This notice is issued as a confirmation of your application for, and receipt of an EIN.
+- Find the computer-generated notice that was issued by the IRS when you applied for your EIN.
+This notice is published as a confirmation of your application, and receipt of an EIN.

-If you used your EIN to open a bank account, or apply for any type of state or local license, you should contact the bank or agency to secure your EIN.
+- If you used your EIN to open a bank account or apply for any state or local license, you should contact the bank or agency to secure your EIN.

-Find a previously filed tax return for your existing entity (if you have filed a return) for which you have your lost or misplaced EIN.
+- Find a previously filed tax return from your existing entity (if you have recorded a profit) for which you have your lost or misplaced EIN.
 Your previously filed return should be notated with your EIN.

-Ask the IRS to search for your EIN by calling the Business & Specialty Tax Line at 800-829-4933.
+- Ask the IRS to search for your EIN by calling the Business & Specialty Tax Line at 800-829-4933.
 The hours of operation are 7:00 a.m. – 7:00 p.m. local time, Monday through Friday.
-An assistor will ask you for identifying information and provide the number to you over the telephone, as long as you are a person who is authorized to receive it.
-Potential questions include: your EIN number, the name and address of your business, the type of business income tax form you file and your name and position in the company.
+A facilitator will ask you for identifying information and provide the number to you over the telephone, as long as you are a person who is authorized to receive it.
 Examples of an authorized person include, but are not limited to, a sole proprietor, a partner in a partnership, a corporate officer, a trustee of a trust, or an executor of an estate.